GSI-CS-CO/saftlib/saftbus/README.md

   - Services cannot be added by processes connecting to the daemon but have to be added by dynamically loading a plugin (shared library) into the daemon.
   - Services are only usable if the signature of the interface is known.
 Introspection is not possible.

-## Features
-  - A program "saftbusd" that can be run in the background (daemon) and provides services which can be accessed through a UNIX domain socket by Proxy objects.
-  - New services can be added by loading plugins at startup or during runtime of the daemon
-  - A code generator that facilitates developments of plugins for the daemon
-  - A command line tool (saftbus-ctl) to control the daemon, e.g. load/unload new plugins or remove service objects
-  - A deterministic memory allocator for realtime applications

-## Environment varialbles
+## Environment variables
   - **SAFTBUS_SOCKET_PATH** : determines the location of the UNIX domain socket in the file system.
 Default ist **/var/run/saftbus/saftbus**

 ## Startup
 Run the saftbusd executable.
 In case of an error such as "cannot create socket directory: /var/run/saftbus", try to run with root privileges or set the SAFTBUS_SOCKET_PATH environment variable to a location where the socket can be created (e.g. /tmp/saftbus)
 If saftbusd was run without arguments, there will be no services apart from the saftbus::Container.
 Additional services can be added by loading saftbus-plugins, e.g "saftbus-ctl -l libsaftd-service.so tr0:dev/wbm0".
 Alternatively, plugins can be loaded at startup by passing them as command line arguments to the saftbusd executable (e.g. saftbusd libsaftd-service.so tr0:dev/wbm0).

 ## Saftbus plugins
-Typcial use of saftbus is, to run saftbusd and load a custom plugin to provide custrom services, and use custom programs that communicate with the services provided by the plugin using proxy classes.
+Typical use case is to run saftbusd and load a custom plugin to provide custom services, and use custom programs that communicate with the services provided by the plugin using proxy classes.
+See below for a simple example.
 ### Services
   - A saftbus service encapsulates an instance of a driver class.
   - It handles the inter process communication data and translates it into function calls that are redirected to the driver instance.
 The result is sent back to the calling process.